zehaoj/WallhavenSpyder/README.md

  Do enjoy!

 ## How to use:
+If you are familier with python:
  1. Download the WPSpyder.py
  2. Run script
  3. Enjoy!
    ```
   $ python3 WPSpyder.py
   ```

+If you are not:
+1. run WPSpyder.exe
+2. enjoy!
+(only run on Win10)

 ## Command line:
  -h : get help